 Charles Lee, Ph.D. is Director and Professor of the Jackson Laboratory for Genomic Medicine in Farmington, Connecticut, USA.
-Dr. Lee also holds an honorary Professorship at the Chinese University of Hong Kong and is a Visiting Professor at Seoul National University in South Korea.
+Dr. Lee also holds an honorary Professorship at the Chinese University of Hong Kong and is a Distinguished Professor at Ewha Womans University in South Korea.

 Dr. Lee received his doctoral degree from the University of Alberta, Canada in 1996 and was subsequently an NSERC research fellow at the University of Cambridge, UK.
 He then completed his Clinical Cytogenetic fellowship at Harvard Medical School, USA and became board certified by the American Board of Medical Genetics in 2002.
 Dr. Lee has authored over 130 publications and serves as an advisor for several scientific and policy committees including the 1000 Genomes Project, the International Collaboration for Clinical Genomics Consortium and the US Food and Drug Administration (FDA).
 He is also a standing reviewer for the Genes, Health and Development Study Section at the National Institutes of Health.
 Dr. Lee was previously Chair of the American Society of Human Genetics Program Committee and former Associate Editor of the American Journal of Human Genetics.

 Dr. Lee is the recipient of several scientific honors including a scientific Team Award from the American Association for Cancer Research, the C. Thomas Caskey lectureship from the University of South Carolina, the Ho-Am Prize in Medicine, the George Brumley Jr. Memorial Award from Duke University, and the Vandenberge Visiting Chair from the Center for Human Genetics - Katholic University of Leuven in Belgium.
 In 2012, Dr. Lee received the Chen New Investigator award from HUGO.